 This course will prepare students to exercise mechanic priveleges within the limitations prescribed by the FAA in Part 65 of Section 14 CFR

-AMTG 1081 Maintenance Forms and Records 1 cr.
+AMTG 1081 Maintenance Forms and Records Sem: F/S 8 Lec. /18 Lab Hrs.

 The student is introduced to the use of technical literature, FAA publications, forms and records, microfiche, and Federal Regulations regarding maintenance personnel.